AspenWireless/customer_portal/README.md

 # Extra Setup for Lead Gen page:
  - Add create account & create address perms to portal user role (can do through web interface)
  - Get api key for customer portal api user
- - Get the Lead field ID from sonar instance
+ - Get the Lead status ID from sonar instance
  - Get the company ID from sonar instance
  - Get the selectable plan IDs/their names/the IDs for each plans account type (i.e. residential or commercial plan etc)
  - Get google places API key for autofill on addresses & add portal domain to gcloud places authorized domains
+ - Get reCAPTCHA v2 API keys
  - Hit a restart (docker compose down & up) after running install script

 If you ever need to edit above vars, edit the .env file and docker compose down & up